USA Diversity Visa Lottery 2026: Guide to the Green Card Lottery

 A: Yes.
 Never reply to calls or emails claiming you are a lottery winner, particularly when they request money.
 The US government never sends an email or a call to the winners

-• Save Confirmation Number Carefully: Your confirmation number is the sole way to determine your selection status.
+- Save Your Confirmation Number Carefully: Your confirmation number is the sole means of determining your selection status.

 DV-2026, the Green Card Lottery, provides the highest chance to natives of the countries included in the list of participating countries to obtain permanent residence in the United States.
-With judicious consideration of qualification requirements, convenience, simplicity to serve the application process in time, and privacy in not offering windows for fraud attempts, applicants will enjoy the DV program running smoothly.
-Remember that planning and dedication will be behind your application while the process is competitive.
+With judicious consideration of qualification requirements, convenience, simplicity, and the ability to serve the application process efficiently, applicants will enjoy a smooth-running DV program.
+Remember that planning and dedication will be key to your application, especially since the process is competitive.